 The Investor visa (subclass 891) allows you to live in Australia if you and your spouse or de facto partner together have held a designated investment in Australia for four years.

-Your family can also apply for this visa if you have already been granted it.
+Members of your family unit can also apply for this visa if you have already been granted it.

 It is the second stage of the